caccnz/constitution/constitution.md

 1. The Board of Elders shall have a minimum number of four elected members and the Senior Pastor.
 The existing Board of Elders shall determine the maximum number.
-All fulltime Pastoral Staff shall be "exofficio" members.
+All full-time Pastoral Staff shall be "ex-officio" members.

 2. The Senior Pastor shall be the Chairman or, at his request, the elders or the membership of The Church may elect a chairman annually from among the elected eldership.

-3. The Chairman of the Board of Elders shall at their first meeting following the Annual Membership Meeting appoint his Vice-Chairman.
+3. The Chairman of the Board of Elders shall at their first meeting following the Annual Membership Meeting appoint his Vice Chairman.
 The Board of Elders shall elect the Secretary.

 4. The quorum for the Board of Elders shall be a majority.